textmagic/textmagic-rest-ruby-v2/docs/TextMagicApi.md

 # **get_subaccounts_with_tokens**
 > GetSubaccountsWithTokensResponse get_subaccounts_with_tokens(get_subaccounts_with_tokens_input_object, opts)

-Get all sub-accounts with their REST API tokens associated with app name
+Get all sub-accounts with their REST API tokens associated with a specified app name

 Get all sub-accounts with their REST API tokens associated with specified app name.
 When more than one token related to app name, last key will be returned.